Skullybutcher/Bharatbuilds/docs/positioning.md

 # Positioning

-**ProcessPatch is an operational rule compiler — CI for real-world procedures.**
+**ProcessPatch is an operational rule compiler, CI for real-world procedures.**
 When a policy is amended, it compiles the amendment into a verified, human-approved patch to the deployed procedure, with concrete counterexamples (witnesses) as regression tests.
 It sits in the gap between policy-as-code